lihop/godot-xterm/README.md

 ### Confirmed:
 - Linux 64-bit (primarily developed/tested on this platform)
+- HTML5 (also tested on this platform)
 - Linux 32-bit
 - MacOS 64-bit
 - Windows 64-bit

 ### Planned/untested:
 - Windows 32-bit

+## Demo

+- An online demo of an HTML5 export of this repo (using the GDNative export type, available since Godot 3.3) can be found [here](https://demo.godot-xterm.nix.nz).
+  Make sure you click the screen at least once after loading.

+- A Linux, MacOS, and Windows demo, which uses GodotXterm in conjunction with [Godot Python](https://github.com/touilleMan/godot-python) can be downloaded [here](https://lihop.itch.io/xterminate).

 ## Setup